ycpcs/cs400-fall2023/projects/Privilege-Walk-Project/schedule.md

 ---
 layout: default
-course_number: CS400-PW
+course_number: CS400 (Privilege Walk Project)
 title: Schedule
 ---

-This is the course schedule for CS 400-PW (Privilege Walk Project).
+This is the assignment schedule for the Fall 2023 CS400 Privilege Walk Project.

 **Assignment** | **Due**
 :--------------|:---------